-- Luc Princen (@LucP) October 16, 2016
+- Luc Princen (@LucP) 16 October 2016

-WordCamp Nederland 2016 with tips for WordPress -businesses
+WordCamp Nederland 2016 with tips for WordPress businesses

-Especially WooCommerce-operators profit from WordCamps
+Especially WooCommerce operators benefit from WordCamps

-We expect the proportion of e-commerce sessions at WordCamps to continue to increase in the coming years.
+We expect the share of e-commerce sessions at WordCamps to continue to increase in the coming years.
 On the one hand WooCommerce A very active international WordCamp sponsor.
-The makers of the e-commercePlugins of the same name are part of Automattic, the company of WordPress co-developer Matt Mullenweg.
-On the other hand, the topic is of course interesting for anyone who wants to make money on the Internet.
+The makers of the e-commerce plugin of the same name are part of Automattic, the company of WordPress co-developer Matt Mullenweg.
+For another, the topic is of course interesting for anyone who wants to earn money on the internet.

-- Mario Y. Peshev (@no_fear_inc) October 16, 2016
+- Mario Y. Peshev (@no_fear_inc) 16 October 2016

 Conclusion: Full of inspiration but not very detailed on technical topics